b-edward28/coffee_shop/README.md

 ### 3. Install pytest
 pipenv install pytest

+## File Structure
+coffee_shop/
+├── customer.py
+├── coffee.py
+├── order.py
+├── debug.py
+├── tests/
+│   ├── test_customer.py
+│   ├── test_coffee.py
+│   └── test_order.py
+└── README.md

 ## Domain Model
-### Classes
+### Create Classes
+Create three Python files in your project directory and in each file, define a class corresponding to the file name:

+     *customer.py
+     * coffee.py
+     * order.py

 #### Customer
-- It has attribute - name
+- It has attribute - name with a string between 1 and 15 characters.
 - Methods include; orders(), coffee(), create_order(), most_aficionado(coffee)

 #### Coffee
-- It has the attribute - name
+- It has the attribute - name with a string, at least 3 characters long.
 - Methods include: orders(), customers(), num_orders(), average_price()

 #### Order
-It has the attribute - customer, coffee, price
+It has Customer instance, a Coffee instance, and a price (float between 1.0 and 10.0)

 ### Relationships
 - A customer can have many orders